(Un)likelihood Training for Interpretable Embedding: Experiments

-Both concept and embedding searches generally suffer, however, when UL removes exclusive concepts which provide useful context for search.
+However, both concept-based and embedding searches generally suffer when UL removes exclusive concepts that provide useful context for search.
 For example, the term {\em dark}, as an antonym of {\em light}, is suppressed by UL for query-529 {\em Find shots of a person lighting a candle}.
-For this particular query, the terms {\em dark} and {\em lighting} are helpful in searching the moment when the unlit scenes are lighted up.
+For this particular query, the terms {\em dark} and {\em lighting} are helpful in searching for a moment when the unlit scenes are lighted up.
 ITV without UL is able to perform considerably better in this query for being able to introduce new query terms {\em dark} and {\em cake}.
 Overall, concept-based search suffers more than embedding search when the terms introduced by likelihood training are erroneously suppressed by UL.
-For example, in query-647 \textit{Find shots of people or cars moving on a dirt road}, when the terms {\em dusty} and {\em terrain} are removed by UL, embedding search is still able to demonstrate competitive performance as ITV without UL.
+For example, in query-647 \textit{Find shots of people or cars moving on a dirt road}, even though the terms {\em dusty} and {\em terrain} are removed by UL, embedding search is still able to demonstrate competitive performance as ITV without UL.
 Concept-based search, however, degrades xinfAP by around 34\%.

 We also investigate a different setting by mandatorily penalizing the globally exclusive concepts, or more specifically, by setting (1-$g_t$)=1 for all globally exclusive concepts when applying Eq. (\ref{eq:unlikelihood}).
 There is insignificant performance difference between this and the default setting (Section \ref{Sec:experiment_setting}).
 This is mainly due to the small number of globally exclusive concept pairs (i.e., 50 out of 3,263 exclusive pairs) being identified, which does not impact the performance positively or negatively.